 Dukhrana.com has since then evolved and many new tools have made their presence known, often thanks due to the invaluable suggestions, recommendations and requests received from numerous users.
 Thanks!
 Dukhrana is, among other things, honored to host and help spread the transcription of the Khabouris Codex, a magnificent work done by Stephen P. Silver who is a long time friend and valued Dukhrana Biblical Research fellow.
 Dukhrana is also honored to make available two newly conducted translations of the Peshitta; one Dutch translation by Egbert Nierop and one Afrikaans translation by Gerrie C. Coetze.

-So if you have any comments, suggestions, corrections or requests then please don't hesitate to contact me at email@example.com.
+If you have any comments, suggestions, corrections or requests then please don't hesitate to contact me at firstname.lastname@example.org.
 Also, Dukhrana Biblical Research's work, development and operation is completely conducted with resources taken from our own pockets, so if you love what we do and feel that you want to contribute and support us then a donation is always welcome!

 // Lars J. Lindgren

-FontsIn order to properly display the syriac characters on this site I suggest downloading the excellent Meltho OpenType™ Syriac Fonts (local mirror).
+FontsIn order to properly display the Syriac characters on this site I suggest downloading the excellent Meltho OpenType™ Syriac Fonts (local mirror).